How much does it cost to build a single-family house?

 How much does it cost to build a single-family house in my city?

-Cost to build a single-family house varies greatly by region.
+Cost to build a single-family house varies greatly by region (and even by zipcode).
 To get free estimates from local contractors, please indicate yours.

 (2,520 square feet, two-story structure with footprint of 24'x50')

-Cost to build a single-family house varies greatly by region.
+Cost to build a single-family house varies greatly by region (and even by zipcode).
 Get free estimates from builders in your city.

 TCPA By clicking 'Get Quotes Now' you are giving your consent to be contacted at the phone number you inputted (including wireless number if provided).
 Contacting you is for the purpose of confirming and scheduling your home improvement project request and multiple contractor bids.
 You understand that automated phone technology may be used to reach you.
 Please note that providing consent does not obligate you to purchase or use any product or service.